 Who will know that I have applied for a grant?

 Applications and supporting documents as required are reviewed only by the Grants Committee including its consultant – the names of the members of that committee, as well as the names of the applicants and their private data, are kept strictly confidential.

 How is the organization funded?

-HGSF is a community supported organization.
+HGSF is a community-supported organization.
 The vast majority of our grant money comes from individual donations.
 We limit our appeal letters to just two a year, one each in the Fall and Spring, sent to every household in the district.
 Your response is so important!
-The Fund holds a Spring Gala in March of every year and periodically holds other fundraising events like the William Louis-Dreyfus Foundation Art Collection Viewing, the Annual Spelling Bee, Poker/Mah Jongg Night.
-In addition, proceeds from the annual Funball tournament go to HGSF.
+The Fund holds a Spring Gala in March of every year and periodically holds other fundraising events like , HGSF Game Night, Sparkle for a Cause at the Crabtree Kittle House, and the annual Alumni Funball.

 In addition to individual contributions, we are fortunate to receive support from a number of area businesses and organizations.
-We are also fortunate to benefit from student led fundraising efforts, including the SHARE Spelling Bee,the Senior Musical and other Greeley student club activities.
+We are also fortunate to benefit from student-led fundraising efforts, including the SHARE Spelling Bee, the Senior Musical, and the Greeley Business Club Funball Tournament.
 Finally, any interest from the Barlow bequest helps further augment the donations received through our fundraising efforts.

 The HGSF is an all-volunteer organization; every dollar we raise above modest operating and fundraising expense goes directly into the pool available for grants.
 We welcome any fundraising suggestions you might have and, of course, we welcome your contributions at any time.